Gas vs Electric Use

 Side-bar-footer-forum

-The cost of energy increased substantially after lockdown was lifted, and the ongoing war in Ukraine has reduced access to Russian gas supplies.
+The cost of energy increased substantially after the lockdown was lifted, and the ongoing war in Ukraine has reduced access to Russian gas supplies.
 These factors have greatly compounded the potential energy crisis.

 Let’s look at the cost price differences between gas-run households versus electricity-run homes and some of the pros and cons of each fuel type.

-Image source: bioenergyconsult.com
+Image source: Oliverheatcool.com

-1. Costs less
+1. Costs Less

 Natural gas is a cost-effective energy source compared to oil and coal.
 It is also deregulated, which means consumers don’t have to fret about adhering to strict governmental regulations.